 See further information about the dieback event, methodology and more by exploring the publication links below:

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Mangrove dieback in the Gulf of Carpentaria, WetlandInfo website, accessed 5 October 2022.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/flora/mangroves/mangrove-gulf.html
+Department of Environment, Science and Innovation, Queensland (2019) Mangrove dieback in the Gulf of Carpentaria, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/biota/flora/flora-structural/mangroves/mangrove-gulf.html